A hippo greets safari-goers on a boat cruise near Victoria Falls. Photo courtesy Stanley Safari Lodge, Livingstone, Zambia.

 Selous Game Reserve

-Tanzania’s Selous Game Reserve is the largest protected wildlife area in Africa.
-A cruise on its Lake Tagalala is an exciting chance to see such game as waterbuck, reedbuck, and bushbuck along the shores.
+Tanzania’s Selous Game Reserve is the largest protected wildlife area in Africa—it encompasses Nyerere National Park, which is the size of Belgium.
+A cruise on Lake Tagalala is an exciting chance to spot such game as waterbuck, reedbuck, and bushbuck along the shores.
 Or sail down the Rufigi River, where crocodiles, hippos, and an array of grazing antelope can be seen.

 Zanzibar